Hamstring: Structure

-The three muscles of the posterior thigh (semitendinosus, semimembranosus, biceps femoris long & short head) flex (bend) the knee, while all but the short head of biceps femoris extend (straighten) the hip.
+The three muscles of the posterior thigh (semitendinosus, semimembranosus, biceps femoris) flex (bend) the knee, while all but the biceps femoris extend (straighten) the hip.
 The three 'true' hamstrings cross both the hip and the knee joint and are therefore involved in knee flexion and hip extension.
 The short head of the biceps femoris crosses only one joint (knee) and is therefore not involved in hip extension.
-With its divergent origin and innervation it is sometimes excluded from the 'hamstring' characterization.
+With its divergent origin and innervation, it is sometimes excluded from the 'hamstring' characterization.

 A portion of the adductor magnus is sometimes considered a part of the hamstrings.

 Function

 The hamstrings cross and act upon two joints – the hip and the knee – and as such they are termed biarticular muscles.
+The hamstrings contract when the knee is bent, and lengthen when the knee is extended, and when the hips are extended.

 Semitendinosus and semimembranosus extend the hip when the trunk is fixed; they also flex the knee and medially (inwardly) rotate the lower leg when the knee is bent.

 The long head of the biceps femoris extends the hip, as when beginning to walk; both short and long heads flex the knee and laterally (outwardly) rotate the lower leg when the knee is bent.

 The hamstrings play a crucial role in many daily activities such as walking, running, jumping, and controlling some movement in the gluteus.
 In walking, they are most important as an antagonist to the quadriceps in the deceleration of knee extension.